Ports of Call

 Cyprus Travel Guide

-Although Nicosia remains the only divided capital in the world, the UN-enforced 'Green Line' has worked to keep tensions between the Greek and Turkish sectors of the population below boiling-point; and tourists should have no qualms about visiting this richly rewarding country.
+By any reckoning, Cyprus is worthy of its legacy as the birthplace of Aphrodite, Greek goddess of love, and her mortal beloved, Adonis; its glorious beaches, shimmering blue seas, classical ruins and endless summers making it every inch the Mediterranean paradise.
+The destination's chief city, Nicosia, remains the only divided capital in the world, though the UN-enforced 'Green Line' has worked to keep tensions between the Greek and Turkish sectors of the population below boiling-point.
+Tourists should have no qualms about visiting this richly rewarding country.

 Best time to visit